 FourFourtyFour building expected to bring 5G speeds to guests and tenants.

 “Downtown Los Angeles tenants from law firms to technology creators deserve the fastest and most reliable cellular and Internet coverage available,” Ricci said.
-“We are pleased to partner with Connectivity Wireless, the top firm in this critical field, to make our building totally connected in this ‘Internet of Things’ generation.”
+“We are very pleased to partner with Connectivity Wireless, the top firm in this critical field, to make our building totally connected in this ‘Internet of Things’ generation.”

-“Coretrust is forward thinking in its approach to tenant services and deploying this new technology puts FourFortyFour at the forefront of the trend to smart buildings,” Connectivity Wireless Solutions Chief Revenue Officer Thom Antonopoulos said in a statement.
+“Coretrust is forward thinking in its approach to tenant services and deploying this new technology puts FourFortyFour at the forefront of the trend to smart buildings,” Antonpoulos said.
+Thom Antopoulos is Connectivity Wireless Solutions Chief Revenue Officer.